This article is meant to be read after the Nocturnals base camp profile.

 The Crim benefited from the rare sunlight, which presumably allowed them to grow and multiply faster.
 This reinforced the humanoids’ fear of their sun.
 In their culture the sun was a god of evil, scorching their eyes and giving strength to the enemy.

 The Crim had a deadly mix of science, technology and physical resilience.
 Their hatchlings could also be discreetly attached to people to turn them into Crim puppets.
 Between all these assets, they eventually won this war of extermination.

-(The 2004 Nocturnals RPG has some additional data about Doc’s past.
-As with Eve I’m not quite using it here.
+(The 2004 Nocturnals RPG has additional data about Doc’s past.
+As with Eve’s profile I’m not quite using it here.
 In part to avoid what feels like pillage, and in part because some of the material seems contradicted by the 2014 and 2017 Nocturnals collections.)

 Meet the Horrors

 As with most Black Planet humanoids, Doc served on the Crim War frontlines.